zalmoxisus/crossbuilder/README.md

 ````
 Note that it's [not possible for now to load Firefox extensions from local directories](https://bugzilla.mozilla.org/show_bug.cgi?id=1185460), so use `npm run compress:firefox` instead to generate an xpi file.

+## Build & Run Cordova app

+1. Install global tools: `npm install -g cordova`.
+2. Add your cordova platform by running `cordova platform add %PLATFORM%` (where `%PLATFORM%` is the platform you deploy for: android and more).
+3. Use `cordova run android` or `cordova build android` to run or build the app (it will execute `npm run build:cordova` automatically [as a hook](https://github.com/zalmoxisus/crossbuilder/blob/master/hooks/build.sh)).

 ## Build & Compress

 ```bash